-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+• Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You pay Professional services High Option Standard Option We cover professional services recommended by a Plan mental health or substance abuse provider that are covered services, drugs, and supplies described in this brochure.
-Your cost-sharing responsibilities are no greater than for other illnesses or conditions Your cost-sharing responsibilities are no greater than for other illnesses or conditions Notes: We cover the services only when we determine that the care is clinically appropriate to treat your condition.
+Note: The calendar year deductible applies to almost all benefits under the Standard and Basic Options in this Section.
+We say "(No deductible)" when it does not apply.
+Professional services High Option Standard Option Basic Option We cover professional services recommended by a Plan mental health or substance abuse provider that are covered services, drugs, and supplies described in this brochure.
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions Your cost-sharing responsibilities are no greater than for other illnesses or conditions Your cost-sharing responsibilities are no greater than for other illnesses or conditions Notes: We cover the services only when we determine that the care is clinically appropriate to treat your condition.
 OPM will generally not order us to pay or provide one clinically appropriate treatment in favor of another.
 Diagnosis and treatment of psychiatric conditions, mental illness, or disorders.
-Services include: • Diagnostic evaluation \$15 per individual office visit \$7 per group office visit \$30 per individual office visit \$15 per group office visit Diagnostic evaluation Treatment and counseling (including individual and group therapy visits) Crisis intervention and stabilization for acute episodes Psychological testing that is medically necessary to determine the appropriate psychiatric treatment Medication evaluation and management Diagnosis and treatment of alcoholism and drug abuse.
-Services include: • Treatment and counseling (including individual, \$15 per individual office visit \$5 per group office visit \$30 per individual office visit \$5 per group office visit family, and group therapy visits) Outpatient detoxification (medical management of withdrawal from the substance)

-Professional services - continued on next page
+Services include: \$15 per individual office visit \$30 per individual office visit \$25 per individual office visit Diagnostic evaluation \$7 per group office visit \$15 per group office visit \$12 per group office visit Treatment and counseling (including individual and group therapy visits) (No deductible) (No deductible) Crisis intervention and stabilization for acute episodes Psychological testing that is medically necessary to determine the appropriate psychiatric treatment Medication evaluation and management Diagnosis and treatment of alcoholism and drug abuse.
+Services include: \$15 per individual office visit \$30 per individual office visit \$25 per individual office visit Professional services - continued on next page

 Benefit Description You pay Professional services (cont.)
-High Option Standard Option Notes: You may see a Plan mental health or substance abuse provider for outpatient services without a referral from your primary care physician.
+High Option Standard Option Basic Option Treatment and counseling (including individual, family, and group therapy visits) \$15 per individual office visit \$30 per individual office visit \$25 per individual office visit Outpatient detoxification (medical management of withdrawal from the substance) \$5 per group office visit \$5 per group office visit \$5 per group office visit (No deductible) (No deductible) Notes: You may see a Plan mental health or substance abuse provider for outpatient services without a referral from your primary care physician.
 See Section 3, How you get care, for information about services requiring our prior approval.
 Your Plan mental health or substance abuse provider will develop a treatment plan to assist you in improving or maintaining your condition and functional level, or to prevent relapse and will determine which diagnostic and treatment services are appropriate for you.
-Inpatient hospital or other covered facility High Option Standard Option Inpatient psychiatric care Inpatient substance abuse care Note: All inpatient admissions require approval by a Plan mental health or substance abuse physician. \$250 per admission \$500 per admission Recovery services for alcoholism and drug abuse in a non-medical residential care facility Note: All inpatient treatment programs require approval by a Plan physician. \$100 per stay \$100 per stay Outpatient hospital or other covered facility High Option Standard Option Hospital alternative services, such as partial hospitalization and intensive outpatient psychiatric treatment programs Note: All hospital alternative services treatment programs require approval by a Plan mental health or substance abuse physician.
-Nothing Nothing Methadone treatment for a pregnant woman throughout the pregnancy and for two months after delivery Nothing Nothing Not covered High Option Standard Option Not covered: Care that is not clinically appropriate for the treatment of your condition Services we have not approved Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of a psychiatric condition All charges All charges
+Inpatient hospital or other covered facility High Option Standard Option Basic Option Inpatient psychiatric care \$250 per admission \$500 per admission 20% of our allowance Inpatient substance abuse care Note: All inpatient admissions require approval by a Plan mental health or substance abuse physician.
+Psychiatric and substance abuse care in a residential treatment center \$100 per stay \$100 per stay 20% of our allowance up to \$100 per stay Note: Residential treatment programs require approval by a Plan mental health or substance abuse physician.
+Outpatient hospital or other covered facility High Option Standard Option Basic Option Hospital alternative services, such as partial hospitalization and intensive outpatient psychiatric treatment programs Nothing Nothing 20% of our allowance Note: All hospital alternative services treatment programs require approval by a Plan mental health or substance abuse physician.